 - all health and care workers.

 The high priority groups will be vaccinated first, and as the vaccine becomes more available, practices will be able to provide this to increasing numbers.

 The ES includes provision of vaccinations to housebound patients via home visits, as well as staff and residents of care homes.
 Community service providers will be expected to play a role in this service, particularly with housebound patients, as many do with flu immunisations using practice stocks.

-Local pharmacies may be commissioned where general practice coverage is not enough.
+Local pharmacies have been commissioned where general practice coverage is not enough.

 The CVP will be commissioned under section 7a of the 2006 NHS Act, as an enhanced service directed by NHSEI, using full delegated powers from the secretary of state.

-This provides flexibility for necessary amendments to the specification to be made swiftly, by national agreement between NHSEI and GPCE only.
+This provides flexibility for necessary amendments to the specification to be made swiftly, which should be by national agreement between NHSEI and GPCE.
 This is crucial in such a fast moving environment where we will need to add in new information without delay as more vaccines are supplied with different requirements.